sophia-jihye/hibernate/README.md

 study note and sample code for hibernate

 #### Features of Hibernate
-	1. Easy to use multiple database
+	1. Easy to use multiple databases
 		- Just add another config file and load
 	2. Does not require to declare specific query(Ex. `select book_nm from book;`) in .xml file
 		- Just declare the table name and columns